 Installation and Care of Cultured Marble Vanities

-Before final placement, install the drain and faucets, and be sure to use only 100 percent silicone, not plumbers' putty.
+Before final placement, install the drain and faucets, using silicone caulk or plumbers' putty to seal the drain.
 When tightening the drain, do it by hand and do not overtighten.
 Both of these things are important to make sure that the cultured marble does not crack.
 If there is an integrated backsplash, be careful with it when placing and use the silicone to secure it unless it is a free-standing vanity.
 As a final step, connect the drain and water lines, turn on the water and test it.

 Basic maintenance is all that is required for a cultured marble vanity.
 Simply wipe down with a sponge or a soft cloth and a mild, nonabrasive cleaner.
 Keep water spots from forming by mopping up any excess water with a towel after use.
 Never use abrasive materials or cleaners on this type of counter, as it can remove or scratch the finish.
 To restore the shine of your countertop or to buff out very light scratches, American Standard recommends using automobile wax.
 Just make sure that it isn't abrasive.